 There are also two new editing tools, though they’ll be familiar to users of other editing tools, including Apple’s discontinued Aperture: Curves and Selective Color.

 Support for third-party edits.
 In the transition from iPhoto to Photos, the ability to edit a photo in an outside app and then save it back into your photo library was lost.1 It’s back now, and it’s better than it ever was in iPhoto.

-In Photos on High Sierra, you’ll be able to open any photo in an external image editor via the Edit With command under the Image menu.
+In Photos on High Sierra, you can open any photo in an external image editor via the Edit With command under the Image menu.
 Under the Edit With menu will be a list of all the apps on your Mac that have been updated to take advantage of this feature of Photos, meaning you don’t need to pick a single external editor—you can choose different apps as you see fit.